denismollison/pref/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-There’s a full manual stv_pkg_manual.pdf
+There’s a full manual pref_pkg_manual.pdf

-The goal of stv is to count votes from an STV election, together with clear explanatory graphics.
-Its core option is Meek STV, which is the purest expression of <a href="https://www.macs.hw.ac.uk/~denis/stv/">the simple principles of STV</a>, but requires electronic counting.
+The goal of the function stv is to count votes from an STV election, together with clear explanatory graphics.
+Its core option is Meek STV, which is the purest expression of
+<a href="https://www.macs.hw.ac.uk/~denis/stv/">the simple principles of
+STV</a>, but requires electronic counting.
 It can handle votes expressing equal preference for some of the candidates.

-You can install the development version of stv from Github `r # install.packages("devtools") install_github("denismollison/stv")`
+You can install the development version of pref from Github `r # install.packages("devtools") install_github("denismollison/pref")`

 Five examples are provided, drawn from real elections, hc12, p17, nws17, yale and j02.
 Three are from Scottish Council elections, one a very